caiosabarros/caiosabarros/README.md

 Hello, GitHub! 👋

-I'm Caio Sá, an idealistic, curious learner passionate about decentralization, ideas, and people.
+I'm Caio Sá, an idealistic, curious learner, passionate about creativity, decentralization, ideas, and people.
+A brute-force guy.
 Welcome to my GitHub profile!

 ## About Me

-- A student at Brigham Young University-Idaho interested in blockchain security and smart contract development.
+- A recent graduate of Software Development at Brigham Young University-Idaho, interested in blockchain security, smart contract development.
 - I'm currently learning application security and getting deeper on smart contract security.
 - My goals are to become a web2 and web3 successful bug hunter.
 - Ask me about anything.
 It'll be a pleasure to learn with you.